David-LeK/RimworldNeuroMod/README.md

 ## ✨ Features

+  * **Two Operation Modes**: Choose between **Storyteller Mode** for god-like powers (spawning raids, items, etc.) and **Player Mode** for a more standard gameplay experience (managing work, drafting, etc.).
-* Neuro can manage colonist work priorities to guide the colony's focus.
+  * **Colonist Management**: Neuro can manage colonist work priorities, set research projects, draft/undraft them, forbid items, and designate animals for hunting, taming, or slaughter.
+  * **Combat Control**: She can arm colonists with the best available weapons or assign specific weapons to individuals.
+She can also order colonists to attack specific targets.
-* She can trigger a wide variety of friendly, hostile, and environmental events.
+  * **Storyteller Powers**: In Storyteller mode, Neuro can trigger a wide variety of friendly, hostile, and environmental events, change the weather, spawn items and pawns, initiate drop pod raids, alter faction relations, and even force mental breaks or inspirations.
-* She can spawn items, resources, buildings, and even new pawns (animals or people) directly onto the map.
-* She can change the current weather instantly.
-* She can initiate drop pod raids, controlling their faction, size, and hostility.
-* The mod sends periodic, detailed reports about the colony's status to Neuro, keeping her informed about colonists, resources, power, research, and threats.
+  * **Comprehensive Reporting**: The mod sends periodic, detailed reports about the colony's status to Neuro, keeping her informed about colonists, resources, power, research, and threats.
-* The mod activates automatically when a map is loaded and deactivates when returning to the main menu.
+  * **Automatic Activation**: The mod's features activate automatically when a map is loaded and deactivate when returning to the main menu.

 ## 🔧 How It Works